Nintendo 64 Development

 The headers only allow the CPUs macOS has ever been officially released on, so

 PowerPC, Intel, and ARM.
-To fix this, I downloaded universal
+To fix this, I downloaded

-headers
+universal headers

 (yes mips64-linux

-works on macOS) and add it to the include path
+works on macOS) and add it to the include path when

-this, but it works.
+but it works.